Reloaded-Project/Reloaded.Hooks-rs/docs/dev/arch/x86/code_relocation.md

 !!! tip "If the new relative branch target is within the encodable range, it is left as relative."

+    This applies to x64 instructions as well, including those with RIP relative operands.
+    Rewriter should produce optimal code wherever possible.

 ### Example: Within Relative Range

 **Original**: (`EB 02`)